 Liquidity risk is the risk that the Group will not be able to raise funds to meet its commitments.
-The Group's Asset and Liability Committee (ALCO) manages the liquidity position on a comfinuous basis.
+The Asset and Liability Committee (ALCO) of the Group manages the liquidity position on a continuous basis.

-The Group's policy to liquidity management is to maintain adequate liquidity at all times and in all currences under both normal and stress conditions, to meet its contractual and potential payment obligations without incurring additional and unacceptable cost to the business.
+The Group's policy to liquidily management is to maintain adequate liquidity at all times and in all currencies under both normal and stress conditions, to meet its contractual and potential payment obligations without incurring additional and unacceptable cost to the business.

-Treasury is responsible for the managing fiquidity risk under the guidance of Asset-Liability Committee of the Group.
-The Group's liquidity risk management approach starts at the intraday level (operational liquidity) managing the daily payments queer and factoring in our access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity).
-Finally, the strategic perspective
+Treasury is responsible for the managing liquidity risk under the guidance of ALCO.
+The Group's liquidity risk management approach starts at the intraday level (operational liquidity) managing the daily payments queue and factoring in our access to the qualifying securities of the State Bank of Pakistan.
+It then covers tactical liquidity risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity) risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity) risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity) risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity) risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity) risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity) risk management dealing with the access to unsecured funding sources and the liquidity characteristics of our asset inventory (asset liquidity). profile of all assets and liabilities on our statement of financial position.
 For monitoring and controlling liquidity risk, the Group generates a scenario sensitive maturity statement of financial position, and run controlled mismatches that are monitored and discussed by ALCO members regularly.
-The Group prepares various types of reports analysis for assisting ALCO in taking necessary strategic actions for managing liquidity risk in the Group.
-These include liquidity ratios, Concentration analysis, Gap reports, Stress testing, Liquidity Coverage ratio & Net Stable Funding Ratio analysis etc.
+The Group prepares various types of reports and analysis for assisting ALCO in taking necessary strategic actions for managing liquidity ratios, Concentration analysis, Gap reports, Stress testing, Liquidity Coverage ratio & Net Stable Funding Ratio analysis etc.